Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Medical Adversarial Defenses

 \subsection{Taxonomy of Adversarial Defenses}

-On account of catastrophic failures caused by adversarial examples, a massive number of methods have been proposed to build trustworthy deep learning-based systems for natural images \cite{carlini2017adversarial, MadryMSTV18, XieWZRY18, silva2020opportunities, BaiL0WW21}.
+On account of catastrophic failures caused by adversarial examples, various methods have been proposed to build trustworthy AI systems for natural images \cite{carlini2017adversarial, MadryMSTV18, XieWZRY18, dong2022improving, dong2023enemy}.
 In the meantime, establishing robust computer-aided diagnosis models for clinical applications also contributes to the delivery of reliable healthcare services to millions of people.
-It is thus significant to investigate adversarially robust models in the context of medical image analysis.
-Considering the application prospect, we can imagine that healthcare or automatic diagnosis systems claim they can provide robust and also reliable services to billions of people.
-In this section, we systematically categorize adversarial defense methods for medical image analysis into five classes: adversarial training, adversarial detection, image-level pre-processing, feature enhancement, and knowledge distillation.
+It is thus significant to investigate adversarially robust models for medical image analysis.
+Considering its application prospect, we can imagine that healthcare or automatic diagnosis systems claim they can provide robust and reliable services to billions of people.
+Below, we systematically categorize adversarial defense methods for medical image analysis into five classes: adversarial training, adversarial detection, image-level pre-processing, feature enhancement, and knowledge distillation.

 Adversarial training and its variants have been demonstrated to be the most effective methods to defend against adversarial examples.
 The primary goal of adversarial training is to improve the robustness of a certain model against adversarial attacks, which can be easily achieved by augmenting adversarial examples into training examples \cite{MadryMSTV18, zhang2019theoretically, wang2019improving}.
 In comparison, adversarial detection aims at distinguishing adversarial examples in advance to prevent the deep learning-based system from further catastrophes.
 Note that we have formally defined both adversarial training and detection in Section \ref{sec:2}.
 Image-level pre-processing aims to remove the visually imperceptible perturbation from adversarial examples while not affecting the subsequent inference of clean examples.
 Furthermore, feature enhancement methods focus on feature-level processing to mitigate the adversarial effect, which can be conducted by additional modules or novel frameworks.
 There also exists another type of defense method that distills a lightweight and adversarially robust model from a large-scale model for deployment in real-time healthcare applications.